psfjackson/personal-wiki/README.md

-# personal-wiki
+# Welcome

 Hi, I'm Phill.
 I am an aspiring software developer.
-These are my notes for my studies in software development.
+These are my notes for my studies on software development.

 You can find me on [Github](https://github.com/psfjackson), [Twitter](https://twitter.com/PhillipsJackson) and [Stack Overflow](https://stackoverflow.com/users/11658768/phillip-jackson).